RandomVOTVplayer/Goober-Generating-Station/Information/System-Classification.md

 1 meter (39 inches) - MSIV closure and turbine trip

-0 meters (FUEL RANGE) - Meltdown begins in 2 minutes
+0 meters (FUEL RANGE) - Meltdown begins in 4 minutes

 > [!WARNING]
 > if water level is in the fuel range for too long, a Meltdown will start. signs of a full meltdown and partial meltdown will begin to appear after 30 seconds to a minute.
 See the below information about meltdowns.

 ## signs of a partial meltdown
-- Control rods stuck
+- Control rods stuck/ fail to respond
 - temperature consistently above 1200°F
 - temperature gauge cannot maintain a stable temperature
 - Feedwater Pumps struggle to maintain a reactor level